Shapedsundew9/toolbox/ARP/README.md

 ### Details
 To make things 'permanent' I:
 * Fixed the IP addresses of the laptops be perpetually extending the DHCP lease on the router
-* Created a systemd start up service to set the ARP tables as needed
+* Created a systemd start up service to set the ARP tables as needed - on both laptops

 #### Creating the service
 ```bash